WATERLOO'S GOAL

 Reduce your waste

-- Shop: Support zero-waste stores or places that allow you to bring your own containers, including Legacy Greens, Full Circle Foods, Zerocery, and Zero Waste Bulk (online shopping available for all locations)
+- Shop: Support zero-waste stores or places that allow you to bring your own containers, including Legacy Greens and Full Circle Foods, Zerocery (online shopping available for all locations)

 - Track progress: Use the interactive Zero Waste Checklist tool to keep track of your progress towards a zero-waste lifestyle

-- Learn skills: Attend a virtual item repair workshop to prolong the life of your personal belongings and check out @4repairKW on Instagram for tips on how to fix simple household items
+- Learn skills: Attend an item repair workshop to prolong the life of your personal belongings: check out @4repairKW on Instagram for updates

 - Work together: Register for ShareWaste if you live in an apartment to find places to drop off organics waste in the community, or allow apartment residents to drop off organics at your home